Washiki/Eazmate-test/README.md

 - For handling HTTP requests, we use `Fastify`

-- The persistent memory is handled via 'Postgresql'  and 'Prisma'
+- The persistent memory is handled via `Postgresql`  and `Prisma`

-- Session management and cache memory was handled via 'Redis'
+- Session management and cache memory was handled via `Redis`

 - End point interaction via whatsapp handled via Twilio's API.